-labor butes satior have while his tool as a discussion guide for your group, to consider the col- ative climate attributes that are most important to you.
-What attri- would you like to see in your partnership?
-Hold an honest conver- about each attribute: Do you agree it would be worthwhile?
-How you demonstrated the attribute in the past?
-If you agree it's worth- and you haven't demonstrated it well to date, what will you do to by going forward?
-Awareness - We each see ourselves and each other as necessary parts of a working system Motivation - We have the drive to gain consensus when engaging in joint problem-solving Participation - We are equally committed to participating in a collaborative partnership Shared decision-making - Working together is the default and we collaborate on as many important decisions as possible Professional discretion - We respect the professional autonomy of those within our system and create space for role-appropriate, independent decision-making at all levels Peer collaboration - We support educators in working together for their students' success Social support - We portray each other as valued partners to our peers
+Use this tool as a discussion guide for your group, to consider the collaborative climate attributes that are most important to you.
+What attributes would you like to see in your partnership?
+Hold an honest conversation about each attribute: Do you agree it would be worthwhile?
+How have you demonstrated the attribute in the past?
+If you agree it's worthwhile and you haven't demonstrated it well to date, what will you do to improve going forward?